Understanding the `zip` Command in Linux

 zip -r archive_dir.zip example_dir/

-to recurse into directories, archiving every file
+The -r option tells zip to recurse into directories, archiving every file

-and subdirectory within example_dir
+and subdirectory within example_dir.

 Excluding Files